INTELLECTUAL PROPERTY INSTITUTE OF CANADA

 “special resolution” means a resolution passed by a majority of not less than two-thirds (2/3) of the votes cast on that resolution by Members entitled to vote thereon.

 The Membership of the Institute shall be limited to individuals who are at least 18 years of age, who have a genuine interest in the objectives of the Institute, and who are otherwise qualified to be Members and are admitted to Membership by resolution of the Board in the appropriate class under the By-laws of the Institute.
 Membership shall be composed of the following classes of Members:

 and admission shall be by application except in the case of Members of Distinction and Honorary Members.

-Fellows and Associates shall be entitled to full voting rights at General Meetings.
-Only Fellows may serve as Officers of the Institute, but Associates shall be entitled to serve as Councillors, as further provided in the By-laws.
-Members who are not Fellows and not Associates shall be entitled to attend General Meetings, but shall not be entitled to vote, and shall not be entitled to serve as Officers or as Councillors.
+Only Fellows and Associates shall be entitled to vote at any meeting of Members.
+Only Fellows may serve as Officers of the Institute, but Associates shall be entitled to serve as Directors on the Board, as provided in Section 1(e).
+Members other than Fellows and Associates shall be entitled to attend all meetings of Members, but shall not be entitled to vote, and shall not be entitled to serve as Officers or as Directors on the Board.

 (b) Members of Distinction